wesleycamargo/azure-docs.pt-br/articles/service-bus/service-bus-dotnet-hybrid-app-using-service-bus-relay.md

                     {
                         using (IProductsChannel channel = channelFactory.CreateChannel())
                         {
-                            // Return a view of the products inventory return this.View(from prod in channel.GetProducts()
+                            // Return a view of the products inventory. return this.View(from prod in channel.GetProducts()
                                              select
                                                  new Product { Id = prod.Id, Name = prod.Name,